 This kind of question will also help the interviewer see if you plan to stay at the company long-term or hope to move on quickly.

-Again, your interviewer's main goal with this question is to determine if you're a good fit — does this job make sense given your long-term career strategy?
+The interviewer's primary goal in wanting to know your career aspirations is to determine if you're a good fit for the job.
+Does the role make sense given your long-term career strategy?
 Will you stick around in the position for a reasonable amount of time?
-Are your ambitions reasonable, and in line with the company/industry?
-Develop your answer accordingly.
+Are your ambitions reasonable and in line with the company's goals?

 Examples of the Best Answers

 This is your chance to tell the interviewer where you see yourself in the future and how this job will help you achieve your career goals and aspirations.

 Here are some sample answers that may help you formulate your own response:

 I'm looking for a way to transfer my writing, media relations, event planning skills, and public relations expertise to a position within healthcare.
 I'm fascinated by the trends in healthcare and have a family background in medicine.
 The prospect of working for a hospital is very appealing to me.
 Ultimately, I have an interest in managing a communications operation at a hospital, but I see that as a few years down the road after I've further honed my skills.

 Why It Works: You have a family background and interest in medicine.
 You have worked in communications and would like to eventually manage a communications operation in a hospital.
 Those facts should reassure the interviewer that you are a good fit for the job since you'd be in a position to move up the ladder.
 Interviewers are often interested in where candidates see themselves five years from now, and this answer would work for that question.

 Example Answer #2

 I've always loved sales and thrived on the excitement of landing new clients and competing with my peers.
 Your position is attractive since it would provide the opportunity for me to enhance relationships with current major clients while also pursuing new customers.
 I want to stay in sales for the foreseeable future.
 My goal will be to become one of the leading account managers on your staff, recognized as a product expert with a strong track record of satisfying customers.